dangrie158/py-toolbox/README.rst

 This is a collection of useful snippets I find myself to use regularly during prototyping.

+Most of the functions are especially useful when working on remote machines via jupyter notebooks (e.g. a JupyterHub) with long-running processes (e.g. Deeplearning).

+Checkout the `Quickstart`_ section for common usecases and example code.

 `View the complete documentation <https://dangrie158.github.io/py-toolbox/>`_

 `View the code <https://github.com/dangrie158/py-toolbox>`_